-- Experience with Redhat and/or Microsoft server platforms as well as networking.
+- Experience with current Red Hat Enterprise Linux and/or Microsoft server platforms as well as networking.

 - Experience with providing storage solutions; NetApp Clustered Ontapp experience.

-- Experience with VMWare ESX virtual server operating system design and solution implementation.
+- Experience with virtual infrastructure operating system design and solution implementation.
 Must have experience with HA, DRS features.

 - Experience with scripting languages such as Perl or Powershell.